Brooksfield

 Brooksfield is a Volvo Ocean 60 yacht.
 She finished sixth in the W60 class of the 1993–94 Whitbread Round the World Race skippered by Guido Maisto.

 Since 2000, the owner was Mobitel (Slovenian Telekom), who renamed it Veliki viharnik, but currently it is owned by Slovenian businessman Dejan Kovačič.

-In 2019 it was bought by Slovene skipper Jure Orel's firm Clean Sport and renamed Clean Sport Too.
+In 2019 it was bought by Slovene skipper Jure Orel's firm CleanSport Group and renamed Clean Sport Too, to be renamed back in Veliki Viharnik in 2023.